Offutt Air Force Base: 2019 shooting

 In September 2019, a shooting took place in Offutt's private housing community, in which Sgt.
 Zachary Firlik and his wife Kari Firlik were killed.
 The case was identified as a murder-suicide.
 The shooter, Zachary Firlik, was an active off-duty airman who killed his wife and then himself.
 Their five year-old daughter was downstairs at the time, and fled the house after hearing gunshots.

+Unauthorized photographs

+In April 2026, a Chinese student was arrested and charged with illegally taking photos of an RC-135 and E-4B from outside the base.

 Role and operations

 Offutt Air Force Base is the host station for the 55th Wing (55 WG), the largest wing of the United States Air Force's Air Combat Command.
 Additionally, the base is home to many significant associate units, including US Strategic Command Headquarters, the 557th Weather Wing, the Omaha operating location of the Defense Finance and Accounting Service, and many others.

 55th Wing

 A Boeing RC-135S 'Cobra Ball' of the 55th Wing based at Offutt AFB.

 The 55th Wing is composed of five groups at Offutt AFB and at various locations worldwide: